phelluy/skyrs/README.md

 # skyrs
 Skyline sparse matrix linear solver.

-The skyline format is an old and rusty but robust way to solve sparse linear systems.
+The skyline format is an old and rusty :-) way to solve sparse linear systems.

 See for instance: